byronglendon/angularfire-subscribe-filter/README.md

 # AngularFire subscribe  & filter

-angularfire-subscribe-filter is an example usage of filtering AngularFire results after subscribing to collection snapshotChanges()
+angularfire-subscribe-filter is an example usage of filtering AngularFire results after subscribing to snapshotChanges() of a firebase collection

 ## Installation